TwilioDevEd/lead-alerts-flask/README.md

 This project is built using the [Flask](http://flask.pocoo.org/) web framework.
 For now, it only runs on Python 2.7 (not 3.4+).

-To run the app locally, first clone this repository and `cd` into its directory.
-Then:
+1. Clone this repository and `cd` into it.

 1. Create a new virtual environment:

    * If using vanilla [virtualenv](https://virtualenv.pypa.io/en/latest/):

      ```